tronprotocol/pm/TRON Core Devs Meetings/Meeting 02.md

 - Michael

-    - full node is mainly used to store the full blockchain data available on disk and can serve the network with any data on request.
+    - full node is mainly used to store the full blockchain data available on disk
+    - and can serve the network with any data on request.
     - And it receives new transactions and blocks while participating in block validation.
     - it will verify all blocks and state.
 Also, it stores recent state only for more efficient initial synchronization.
     - All states can be derived from a full node.
-    - ok, A block miner can deploy the and maybe some independent organization likes the wallet, block explorer can deploy the full node.
+    - ok, A block miner can deploy the and maybe some independent organization
+    - like the wallet, block explorer can deploy the full node.
     - An archive node is similar to the full node.
 But it must store everything kept in the full node.
     - and also.
 Archive nodes are only necessary if you want to check the state of an account at any given block height.
-    - For example, if you wanted to know the Ether balance an account had at block height #5,000,000, you would need to run and query an archive node.
+    - For example, if you wanted to know the Ether balance an account had at block height #5,000,000,
+    - you would need to run and query an archive node.

 - Xing